Ginny Battson © 2017

 I recently presented Fluminism as understanding of the interconnected universal narrative ~ there is flow to and from all dimensions, including ones we are yet to understand.
 The complexity is endless, the minutiae beautiful.

-Consequentialism ~ that morality of action be judged solely by consequences.
+Consequentialism ~ that morality of action be judged by consequence.

-The consequences of Fluminism are good, in that the universal narrative is one of parity with a biosphere conducive to the flourishing of intrinsically valuable, existential life.
-In this way, the moral community extends deep beyond the human, and yet the value of empiricism is maintained (despite what we do not yet understand and what may always remain a mystery).
+The consequence of Fluminism is good, in that the universal narrative is one of parity with a biosphere conducive to the flourishing of intrinsically valuable, existential life.
+The deontology of Fluminism is good, in that suffering is reduced to a minimum, and all species are empowered.
+In these ways, our moral community extends deep beyond the human, and yet the value of empiricism is maintained (despite what we do not yet understand and what may always remain a mystery).

 For example, the allowance of primary and secondary succession, plus the planting of indigenous vegetation, equates to Fluministic action, in that woodland ecological interconnectedness is nurtured through time and space, and for constituative individuals to flourish within the spectrum of their usual, self-willed life patterns (food chains et al).
 To actively prevent all succession and planting by soil-sealing (e.g. concreting), is the opposite.